E3 2020 is all but certainly canceled

 "Been hearing secondhand whispers tonight from several devs/pubs that E3 is cancelled, although I've also heard from a couple of people in positions to know that the ESA hasn't officially made a decision yet and is still consulting with pubs.
 Either way, it's only a matter of time," Schreier wrote.

 Ars Technica followed up with a more concrete report of E3 2020's cancelation, citing "multiple sources with the Entertainment Software Association (ESA)" confirming the reports.
-Accordingly, an official announcement was on the way straight from the ESA was planned for Tuesday, but was pushed back for unknown reasons.
+Accordingly, an official announcement straight from the ESA was planned for Tuesday, but was pushed back for unknown reasons.

 What's also unknown is exactly why the event's been canceled.
 The obvious suggestion is that the organization considered the alarming spread of the coronavirus and its potential impact on attendees, not to mention the voids left by recent, and likely future, developer pullouts.